Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 - Additional insights required on Isabella's internal conflicts regarding AI rights and her evolving relationship with Marcus.
 This includes her struggles with the ethical implications of her advocacy and the personal stakes involved in her relationship with Marcus.
 - Clarification on Marcus's transition from skepticism to collaboration with AI, emphasizing his moral dilemmas and growth.
 This should highlight the internal conflict he faces as he reconciles his corporate interests with the ethical implications of AI integration.
 - Documented knowledge gaps and isolated information clusters uncovered during the scan to guide future integration efforts and content development.
+- **Redundant Content**: Identified overlaps in character motivations and thematic elements across various files, necessitating consolidation for clarity and coherence.

 ## Character Arc Evolution Log
 - **Isabella Torres**: